sanand0/prompts/afterslides.md

 - Divide the transcript into logical sections, each covering one topic.
 - Before each transcript section, insert a Markdown summary.
 - Begin the summary with an H2 heading (≤7 words).
-If the section answers a question, summarize the question as the heading.
+Use McKinsey-style action titles / newspaper-style headlines.
+Reading a single sentence / phrase conveys the entire point of the slide.
+Reading just the headings forms a story.
 - Then add ≤5 bullet points, each ≤25 words, that directly answer the question using content from the transcript.
 - Write bullets as complete sentences.
 - Mimic the transcript style in the bullets, e.g. first person, casual tone.